Relaxed-Theme/relaxed-terminal-themes/readme.md

 ### Installation

 1. Go to Plugins in Settings.
-1. Install `terminus-relaxed-theme` in the available plugins and restart.
+1. Install `relaxed-theme` in the available plugins and restart.
-1. Select »Relaxed« in the Theme Dropdown menu.
-1. Go to Appearance in Settings.
-1. Select »Relaxed« in the Colorscheme Dropdown menu.

 ## Additional formats